Kaser-Flip/DGIVF/README.md

 # DGIVF
-Our code will be published after accpet
+Our code will be published after our paper be accpeted